How to add value to your home

 8. Decorate – Spend £1,000, add £5,000

 If you are planning to put your property on the market make sure you give it a fresh lick of paint first.
+Don’t understand the importance of kerb appeal by updating the exterior of your home.
 Getting professionals in could set you back around £1,000, but it could add £5,000 to your home’s value, according to property expert Phil Spencer.

 9. Convert your loft – Spend £20,000, add £40,000